Skip to main content

 What are the health effects of eating a low-carb diet?

-Studies show that avoiding carbohydrates can harm your health.
+Although some studies have linked low-carb diets to short-term weight loss, it is not a good long-term solution for health and weight maintenance.10-11 Not only is it difficult to sustain long term, but studies show that limiting and avoiding carbohydrates can harm your health.
 Many low-carb diets, including the keto diet, severely limit or eliminate most fruits, starchy vegetables, whole grains, and legumes (beans, lentils, and split peas)—foods that are packed with nutrition.
 As a result, low-carbohydrate diets are often low in nutrients found in these foods, such as thiamine, folate, vitamin A, vitamin E, vitamin B6, calcium, magnesium, iron, and potassium.
 Without vitamin supplements, those on low-carb diets are at risk of multiple deficiencies.
 Low-carb diets are often low in fiber and are also typically high in saturated fat and cholesterol, known to cause further health problems.
-Studies link low-carb diets to an increased risk for heart disease and early death.
+Studies link low-carb diets to an increased risk for weight loss long-term and .12-13

 Tweet